veebch/boostbox/cheatsheets/README.md

 # Cheat-sheets

 Because keystrokes are both great, and easily forgotten.
 Most of the things that appear here will have customisable key mappings, but these will attempt to capture the main thrust of the default shortcuts.
 The inkscape **svg** versions are included for easy tweaking.
+You need to have the required fonts on your machine to view the svg files below.
+They are OpenSans and Monospace.
+If you don't have the fonts, the text will still show in the pdf files.

 ## Editor: vim/ neovim